LiuinStein/CILManagement-Server/docs/json-API.md

 }
 ```

-Query success & no matched person:
+Query success but no matched person:

 ```http
 HTTP/1.1 404 NOT FOUND